Real restored home movies from the 1930s-1980s

 How much does Stockfilm footage cost?

-Over 99,000 clips are available for direct licensing on Stockfilm.com, with the remainder available through Pond5 under its standard royalty-free model.
-Pricing varies by clip and resolution — review the current price on the clip page, or the Pond5 listing, before purchase.
-Contact Stockfilm directly if your team needs larger-volume or custom support.
+over 99,000 clips are available for direct licensing on Stockfilm.com, with the remainder available through Pond5 under its standard royalty-free model.
+Pricing varies by clip and resolution, so review the current clip page or Pond5 listing before purchase.
+For larger-volume briefs, contact Stockfilm directly.

 What formats and resolutions are available?

 Most Stockfilm clips are available in HD 1080p or 4K UHD, usually as MP4 or MOV files.
-The footage preserves the original film grain and archival character while remaining usable in modern post-production workflows for documentary, commercial, and research projects.
+The footage keeps the grain, color, and motion of the original film while remaining usable in modern documentary, commercial, museum, and research workflows.

 Can I use Stockfilm footage in commercial or documentary projects?

 Yes.
 Stockfilm footage is commonly licensed for documentaries, advertisements, social campaigns, educational projects, museum work, and branded films.
-Whether you license directly on Stockfilm.com or through Pond5, the standard royalty-free license supports broad commercial and editorial use with worldwide coverage for most production needs.
+Direct Stockfilm licenses and Pond5 licenses use royalty-free worldwide licensing paths for standard production needs.

 Can Stockfilm help if I need something specific?

-Find Stockfilm footage on Pond5, Shutterstock, and other distribution partners.
+Find Stockfilm footage through Pond5, Shutterstock, and other distribution partners.